adaptive-democracy/hopeful-path/book:next/theory/toward-verified-foundations.md

 Strictly speaking we could just derive all other aspects of conscious experience from Qualia, and if I ever fully tackle this that's what I'll do.
 But for now it isn't important.

-Then the final component of a being is a Will type, some value they can "apply" to a universe value to mutate it into a different state.
+Then the final component of a being is a Will type, some value they can "apply" to a universe vector to mutate it into a different state.

 This construction of beings happily assumes a few things that go beyond "I exist":

 - Other beings exist.
 We can't know this, but it's a reasonable "pascal-like" wager to simply assume.
 - We have some kind of free will.
 Again, very possibly not true, and no way to verify it, but it's a reasonable wager.
-- The universe is rationally deterministic, meaning that the same force of will applied to the same universe value will produce the same result.
+- The universe is rationally deterministic, meaning that the same force of will applied to the same universe vector will produce the same result.
 Same as above, seen to be a reasonable wager.
 - The universe is shared and durable, meaning that all beings exist in the same universe together.
 Same as above, seen to be a reasonable wager.

 Basically we're assuming that beings are the only source of "non-determinism" in the universe.
 Again this is an economic/ethical theory not an existential one, so these simplifying assumptions are just treated as non-problematic.